auth0/docs/ssocircle.md

 * Find the row for the application you just created, and click on the **"Settings"** icon to the right of the application name. (the round gear icon)

 * In the **"Allowed Callback URL"** field, enter **http://jwt.io**.
-This is the URL to which users will be redirected after authentication.
-The URL entered here must match the **"callback URL"** in the HTML code created in the next step.
+* The list of allowed callback URLs is a list of URL(s) to which users will be redirected after authentication.
+The URL(s) entered here must match the **"callback URL"** in the HTML code created in the next step.
 Normally you would enter a URL for your application, but to keep this example simple, users will simply be sent to the Auth0 JWT online tool.

 * Press the blue **"SAVE CHANGES"** button at the bottom of the screen.